gabriel-parracho/trabalhoce2/README.md

 pip install -r requirements.txt
 ```

-Put some netlists `.txt` file in the same directory where `run.py` is
+Put some `netlists.txt` file in the same directory where `run.py` is

 Launch the program